albertiaedev/React-Setup/README.md

 # React-Setup

+The React Setup is an open-source repository that shows you the folder structure that you will find when you create an app in React :six_pointed_star:

+Follow the next steps to clone this repo:

 ### 1. Clone this repository

 The first thing you need to do is to open your terminal/cmd, access to the directory where you want to keep your project, then copy and paste this code: